UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/168981099-a76626e2-b2e6-4771-9f7e-5d3f19c1e028.mov

-Transcript: "wut is rison n for the ratful douses aclergey on the poscositrateds and mouas his trin singue tocal induly mintachi god through the and permiliis ther on to re leu ws".
+Transcript: "wold i to them for they arathfle bow  is aclerd the on the hitconstetrated  men wir ye was his trame singu to a induli f i ha tracti wood throughthe andpormiliwas erfol to reflute would have".

 #### UMD = 0m, JMD = 1m
 Origin audio (237-126133-0017 in Librispeech):